 Establish Key Performance Indicators (KPIs) and success criteria to make your expectations clear right from the start.
 They will help you measure the real value of the work once you complete it.
 Some examples of success criteria and KPIs for development projects are:

 - The project is launched by a specific date.

 - The project is launched within the budget.

 - An average of app downloads per month during the first year.

 Essentially, when forming your KPIs, you need to ask yourself about what kind of data you will be excited to report back to your stakeholders.
 This is the data you need to include in this section.

-Don’t forget that your brief is never really completed.
+Don’t forget that your web app brief is never really completed.
 Be sure to return to and its key points and update them with new information as your project develops.
 Once you have completed your initial brief, share it with other project stakeholders, your supervisor, digital agency, or your team.

 When you get the green light to go ahead with building your application, you need to perform in-depth user research and define your project requirements.
 Whenever you achieve one of these steps, be sure to relate back to the project’s brief, and verify that all your materials are coherent.

 Approaching a software development agency with a brief like that will make the estimation process faster and more accurate (and the job of the development team easier!).

 If you have any questions about creating a brief or you would like us to check your brief, feel free to get in touch with us.
-We are award-winning web development agency with great experts on board who have carried out many software development projects based on different briefs and can tell which elements of a brief are essential to ensure a project’s success.
+We are an award-winning web development agency with great experts on board who have carried out many software development projects based on different briefs and can tell which elements of a brief are essential to ensure a project’s success.